The 2010 Jerome Lohez Foundation Scholarship recipients are:

 Ms. Henin speaks French, English, Spanish and Arabic and is a passionate guitar and saxophone player.

-Ms. Francineau completed a journalism program at Sciences Po Paris and programs in International Affairs and Chinese Language and Culture at Sciences Po Bordeaux.
+Ms. Francineau completed a journalism program at Sciences Po Paris and programs in and at Sciences Po Bordeaux.

 Hélèn then worked for Le Monde and Slate in Shanghai and Paris ; she wrote news on the Shanghai World Expo, the 2008 Beijing Olympics, and Muslim minority riots in Xinjiang province.
 In 2009 Hélèn interned at The Washington Times foreign desk where she covered policies on climate change.